rbonifacio/Meta-CrySL/README.md

 # Meta-CrySL

 Meta-CrySL is an meta-specification language for CrySL.
-The main goal is to support reuse and modularization of CrySL speficiations.
-Based on a domain analysis, we found that CrySL specifications migth vary according to different perspectives, including:
+The main goal is to support reuse and modularization of CrySL specifications.
+Based on a domain analysis, we found that CrySL specifications might vary according to different perspectives, including:

    * JCA implementation (e.g., JCE provider or Bouncy Castle provider)
    * API implementation version (e.g., Bouncy Castle 1.60 x Bouncy Castle 1.50)
-   * Cryptographic standadards (e.g., FIPS and EuroCrypt)
+   * Cryptographic standards (e.g., FIPS and EuroCrypt)

 # Approach